Iran–Iraq War: Attack on H3

-Introduction of the human wave attack
+Introduction of human wave attacks

-The Iranians suffered from a shortage of heavy weapons, but had a large number of devoted volunteer troops, so they began using human wave attacks against the Iraqis.
+The Iranians suffered from a shortage of heavy weapons, but had numerous volunteers, so they began using human wave attacks against the Iraqis.
 Typically, an Iranian assault would commence with poorly trained Basij who would launch the primary human wave assaults to swamp the weakest portions of the Iraqi lines en masse (on some occasions even bodily clearing minefields).
-This would be followed up by the more experienced Revolutionary Guard infantry, who would breach the weakened Iraqi lines, and followed up by the regular army using mechanized forces, who would maneuver through the breach and attempt to encircle and defeat the enemy.
+This would be followed up by the more experienced Revolutionary Guard infantry, who would breach the weakened Iraqi lines, and followed up by the regular army using mechanised forces, who would manoeuvre through the breach and attempt to encircle and defeat the enemy.

 According to historian Stephen C. Pelletiere, the idea of Iranian "human wave attacks" was a misconception.
 Instead, the Iranian tactics consisted of using groups of 22-man infantry squads, which moved forward to attack specific objectives.
 As the squads surged forward to execute their missions, that gave the impression of a "human wave attack".
 Nevertheless, the idea of "human wave attacks" remained virtually synonymous with any large-scale infantry frontal assault Iran carried out.
 Large numbers of troops would be used, aimed at overwhelming the Iraqi lines (usually the weakest portion, typically manned by the Iraqi Popular Army), regardless of losses.

 According to the former Iraqi general Ra'ad al-Hamdani, the Iranian human wave charges consisted of armed "civilians" who carried most of their necessary equipment themselves into battle and often lacked command and control and logistics.
-Operations were often carried out during the night and deception operations, infiltrations, and maneuvers became more common.
-The Iranians would also reinforce the infiltrating forces with new units to keep up their momentum.
-Once a weak point was found, the Iranians would concentrate all of their forces into that area in an attempt to break through with human wave attacks.
+Operations were often carried out during the night and deception operations, infiltrations, and manoeuvres became more common.
+Infiltrating forces would be reinforced to maintain momentum, all forces would be concentrated onto a newly discovered weak point, and human wave attacks were used to facilitate breakthroughs.

-The human wave attacks, while extremely bloody (tens of thousands of troops died in the process), when used in combination with infiltration and surprise, caused major Iraqi defeats.
+Human wave attacks, while extremely bloody (tens of thousands of troops died in the process), when used in combination with infiltration and surprise, caused major Iraqi defeats.
 As the Iraqis would dig in their tanks and infantry into static, entrenched positions, the Iranians would manage to break through the lines and encircle entire divisions.
-Merely the fact that the Iranian forces used maneuver warfare by their light infantry against static Iraqi defenses was often the decisive factor in battle.
-However, lack of coordination between the Iranian Army and IRGC and shortages of heavy weaponry played a detrimental role, often with most of the infantry not being supported by artillery and armor.
+Merely the fact that the Iranian forces used manoeuvre warfare by their light infantry against static Iraqi defenses was often the decisive factor in battle.
+However, lack of coordination between the Iranian Army and IRGC and shortages of heavy weaponry played a detrimental role, often with most of the infantry not being supported by artillery and armour.